carlvilla/Multi-CTBNCs/README.md

 ## Installation
 This software has been developed as a Gradle project to facilitate its usage and the management of its dependencies.
 As the Gradle Wrapper is provided, only a Java Development Kit (JDK) needs to be installed ([Java SE Downloads](https://www.oracle.com/java/technologies/javase-downloads.html)).

+Alternatively, it is possible to use the executables for Linux, macOS and Windows included in this repository, which do not require any previous installation.

 ## Usage